AAA predicts busiest Thanksgiving travel season in years: Here’s when NOT to drive

 Furthermore, the absolute worst time for congestion throughout the entire holiday weekend is the very first “worst” travel window on Wednesday, Nov.
 22 (2:00 p.m. to 6:00 p.m.), according to INRIX.

-If possible, the data suggests, drivers should be leaving home during more traffic-friendly hours, which generally occur earlier in the day or much later in the evening.
+If possible, the data suggests, drivers should leave home during more traffic-friendly hours, generally earlier in the day or much later in the evening.

 ‘Best’ times to drive, according to AAA/INRIX (all times local):